skomyshan/population_shifts/README.md

 ### Visualization
 Will be using Tableau to create dashboards to study the impacts of various attributes on population.
 Google Slides will also be used for presentation purposes.

-Link to Google Slides- https://bit.ly/39Kn2Zt

 ## Segment 2:

 ### Presentation
-- Please see the Google Slides presentation in our Github repo for a broader overview of our project.
+Please see the Google Slides presentation in our Github repo for a broader overview of our project.
+Link to Google Slides- https://bit.ly/39Kn2Zt

 ### Machine Learning